Power: A New Social Analysis: Revolutionary versus traditional power

 The two clearest examples of traditional power are the cases of "kingly power" and "priestly power".
 Russell traces both back historically to certain roles which served some function in early societies.
-The priest is akin to the medicine man of a tribe, who is thought to have unique powers of cursing and healing at their disposal (Russell 1938:36).
-In most contemporary cases, priests rely on religious social movements grounded in charismatic authority, which have been more effective at usurping power than those religions that lack iconic founders (Russell 1938:39–40).
+The priest is akin to the medicine man of a tribe, who is thought to have unique powers of cursing and healing at their disposal.
+In most contemporary cases, priests rely on religious social movements grounded in charismatic authority, which have been more effective at usurping power than those religions that lack iconic founders.
 The history of the king is more difficult to examine, and the researcher can only speculate on their origins.
-At the very least, the power of kingship seems to be advanced by war, even if warmaking was not the king's original function (Russell 1938:56).
+At the very least, the power of kingship seems to be advanced by war, even if warmaking was not the king's original function.

 When the forms of traditional power come to an end, there tends to be a corresponding change in creeds.
 If the traditional creeds are doubted without any alternative, then the traditional authority relies more and more on the use of naked power.
-And where the traditional creeds are wholly replaced with alternative ones, traditional power gives rise to revolutionary power (Russell 1938:82).
+And where the traditional creeds are wholly replaced with alternative ones, traditional power gives rise to revolutionary power.

 "Revolutionary power" contrasts with traditional power in that it appeals to popular assent to some creed, and not merely popular acquiescence or habit.
 Thus, for the revolutionary, power is a means to an end, and the end is some creed or other.
-Whatever its intentions, the power of the revolutionary tends to either devolve back into naked power over time, or else to transform into traditional power (Russell 1938:82).
+Whatever its intentions, the power of the revolutionary tends to either devolve back into naked power over time, or else to transform into traditional power.

 The revolutionary faces at least two special problems.
 First, the transformation back into naked power occurs when revolutionary power has been around for a long period without achieving a resolution to its key conflict.
-At some point, the original goal of the creed tends to be forgotten, and consequently, the fanatics of the movement change their goals and aspire toward mere domination (Russell 1938:92).
-Second, the revolutionary must always deal with the threat of counter-revolutionaries, and is hence faced with a dilemma: because revolutionary power must by definition think that the original revolution was justified, it "cannot, logically, contend that all subsequent revolutions must be wicked" (Russell 1938:87).
+At some point, the original goal of the creed tends to be forgotten, and consequently, the fanatics of the movement change their goals and aspire toward mere domination.
+Second, the revolutionary must always deal with the threat of counter-revolutionaries, and is hence faced with a dilemma: because revolutionary power must by definition think that the original revolution was justified, it "cannot, logically, contend that all subsequent revolutions must be wicked".

 A transition into traditional power is also possible.
 Just as there are two kinds of traditional power – the priestly and the kingly – there are two kinds of revolutionary power, namely, the "soldier of fortune" and "the divine conqueror".
-Russell classes Benito Mussolini and Napoleon Bonaparte as soldiers of fortune, and Adolf Hitler, Oliver Cromwell, and Vladimir Lenin as divine conquerors (Russell 1938:12).
+Russell classes Benito Mussolini and Napoleon Bonaparte as soldiers of fortune, and Adolf Hitler, Oliver Cromwell, and Vladimir Lenin as divine conquerors.
 Nonetheless, the traditional forms bear only an imperfect relationship, if any, to the revolutionary forms.